 The park encompasses over 26 acres of land, with a massive wetland on one end, famous for birding activities.
-During summer, travelers also visit the place for swimming, picnics, or just to just relax on the lake’s beautiful sandy beach.
-And if you are looking for some good hiking trails, the park has one – 1 mile around the lake.
+During summer, travelers also visit the place for swimming, picnics, or to just relax on the lake’s beautiful sandy beach.
+And if you are looking for good hiking trails, the park has one – 1 mile around the lake.

 The park is open all year round, but the best time to visit is during summer when all the features are open and accessible.
 So, while in Bennington, Vermont, make a point of visiting this park.